-The interior of the Bowery Savings Bank is an early example of the Roman Revival style which was to become standard for savings bank buildings, and was intended to express both simplicity and grandeur.
+The interior is an early example of the Roman Revival style which was to become standard for savings bank buildings, and was intended to express both simplicity and grandeur.
 The skylit, eighty-foot square, steel-framed banking room has details that closely follow Roman prototypes and it compares in scale to the grandest buildings of ancient Rome.

 The banking room is a prime example of a type which evolved in the second half of the nineteenth century characterized by a symmetrical arrangement and a prominent, axially-placed freestanding bank vault in a large centralized space organized with a peninsular layout of the tellers’ area to accommodate male and female depositors.
 In response to contemporary sanitary concerns, the interior was designed with durable, easily cleaned, surfaces and the building’s form was exploited to provide effective natural ventilation.